close

 There are plenty of other ways to get injured in college football, with some of them resulting in nagging problems or missed time in a game.
 Others may require surgery (which will put a player out of commission for an extended period of time) or be season-ending which takes a toll on a player’s futures bets or even be career-threatening.

-Neck injuries, spinal cord injuries and head injuries other than a concussion are some of the most serious injuries in football.
-They can result in temporary or, in the worst cases, permanent paralysis.
-The most common and least serious injury in this category is a stinger.
-This is an injury to the nerves in the neck and shoulder area.
-It usually comes when a player is trying to make a tackle and the force of the hit sends his shoulder in one direction and his head in another.
 The nerve bundle running from the neck through the shoulder to the arm suffers trauma and the player will experience a temporary “dead arm”, where he has tingling and burning sensations down the length of his arm, severe neck pain and weakness or an inability to move his arm.
-The symptoms are temporary, and often, the player can return to the game.
+The symptoms are temporary and often, the player can return to the game.

-At the other end of the spectrum is a cervical spine, or C Spine, injury.
-10 to 15 percent of players suffer a c-spine injury at some point in their career, and more than half of all catastrophic injuries in sports involve a cervical spine injury.
+At the other end of the spectrum is a cervical spine (or C Spine) injury.
+10 to 15 percent of players suffer a c-spine injury at some point in their career and more than half of all catastrophic injuries in sports involve a cervical spine injury.

-A serious non-concussion head injury is a subdural hematoma.
-They are more common in combat sports like boxing or martial arts but also occur in football.
-It refers to bleeding on the brain and is responsible for 90 percent of all catastrophic brain injuries.
 The good news, relatively speaking, is that this is one of the few injuries that becomes less common as players move to higher levels of football.
 College players are one-third as likely as high school players to suffer one, in large part because proper tackling techniques help to protect the head from taking the type of blows that will lead to this injury.

-One of the most common non-joint-related injuries is a hamstring injury.
-The hamstring is the group of tendons that attach your thigh muscle to the bone.
 They run along the back of your leg, along with three large leg muscles which are also sometimes referred to as a hamstring.
-It is possible to pull those muscles or tear the muscle or tendons.
+It is possible to pull those muscles or tear the muscles or tendons.
 About 4.7 percent of all college football injuries are torn hamstrings, making it the fifth most likely category of injury.

-One other complicating factor in college football is the gamesmanship of coaches.
-Unlike the NFL, where there are strict rules about what types of injuries and information need to be revealed on the weekly injury report, there is no requirement on reporting injuries publicly in the NCAA.
-Often, the first clue that a player is injured is that he isn’t dressed for that week’s game.
-Some coaches only announce injuries if they are season-ending.
-Others are intentionally vague, referring to lower-body injuries and extremity injuries rather than giving any specifics.
-Or players will be listed with unspecified injuries.
 This is different from an unknown injury.
-The player may be diagnosed and in the process of recovery, but the coach wants to keep future opponents guessing on whether the player will be able to participate in the game, and what may be bothering him.
+The player may be diagnosed and in the process of recovery, but the coach wants to keep future opponents guessing on whether the player will be able to participate in the game and what may be bothering him.
 And, of course, if the coach won’t even specify what is wrong with a player, the timetable for return is also going to be extremely vague.

-What the Most Frequently Injured Player Positions Are
+Frequently Injured College Football Player Positions

 As we said earlier, every player gets injured eventually, but some positions are more prone to injury than others.
-While ball carriers only get the ball—and thus get tackled—a small percentage of the plays that they’re on the field, and defensive players only make tackles a dozen times on a good day, some positions have full contact on every snap of the ball.
+While ball carriers only get the ball and thus get tackled a small percentage of the plays that they’re on the field and defensive players only make tackles a dozen times on a good day, some positions have full contact on every snap of the ball.

 The linemen on each side are also traditionally the largest players on the field, often topping 300 pounds.
 And they play close together, so, as they’re pushing against another 300-pounder, there’s a very good chance that another pair of battling linemen may get knocked to the ground and crash into their legs.